Help Me Choose: Exfoliating Skin Care

 • Rub it gently for 2-3 seconds and remove

-• Look at the tape, and if there are little pieces of flaky skin, then you need to exfoliate!
+• Look at the tape.
+If there are little pieces of flaky skin, then you need to exfoliate!

 WHEN TO EXFOLIATE